 - Spinal Adjustments

-As each diagnosis is individual specific, treatments and therapies can different from case to case.
-It can be based on the severity or what will provide the most benefit to the individual as to how the provider determines which treatments to apply.
+As each diagnosis is individual-specific, treatments and therapies can differ from case to case.
+It can be based on the severity of what will provide the most benefit to the individual as to how the provider determines which treatments to apply.

 Understanding The Treatment Options: Environmental Alterations